-The programme study load is 240 credits, of which 60 credits are awarded for the propaedeutic phase and 180 for the main phase.
+The study load of this three-year HBO-track as referred to in article 2.8 is 180 credits, of which 60 credits are awarded for the propaedeutic phase and 120 for the main phase.

 Article 2.7 Specialisations

 This programme does not feature any specialisations.